Low-Income Home Energy Assistance

 Deadlines

-Energy Assistance Block Grants: States and Territories must submit their applications by September 1, prior to the federal fiscal year for which funds are sought, unless the Department agrees to a later date in form of approved extension.
-All applications must be completed by December 15, of the fiscal year for which funds are sought, unless the Department (in the case of States and Territories) or the State (in the case of tribal grantees) agrees to a later date on form of approved extension.
+States and Territories must submit their applications for block grants by September 1, prior to the federal fiscal year for which funds are sought, unless the Department agrees to a later date in the form of an approved extension.
+The Department will only award new funding after it has reviewed and accepted complete Plans from prospective grant recipients.
+Grant recipients that submit incomplete plans must address the deficiencies, no later than December 15 of the fiscal year for which funds are sought, unless the Department (in the case of States and Territories) or the State (in the case of Tribal recipients) agrees to a later date in the form of an approved extension.
 Leveraging incentive fund reports are due by November 30 of each year, if funding is available.
 REACH applications are due by March 30 of each year, if funding is available.
+No application was needed to receive IIJA LIHEAP funding.

 Approval/Disapproval Decision Time

-Energy Assistance Block Grants: The Department reviews plans for completeness and will act on the plans submitted as quickly as possible.
+For Block Grants, the Department reviews plans for completeness and will act on the plans submitted as quickly as possible.
 Leveraging Incentive and REACH applications will be reviewed and acted upon within deadlines.
-Training and Technical Assistance: Range of time varies, depending upon the nature and complexity of a request for proposals and as established by the Department.
+The range of review time varies for training and technical assistance applications depending upon the nature and complexity of a request for proposals and as established by the Department.
+Separate instructions will be issued if emergency contingency funds are released.

 Appeals